-As of this writing, you have two choices: fly or drive.
-The closest Amtrak train is in Kingman, Arizona, and that requires a 3 hour and 20 minute bus ride to finally make it into Vegas.
-If you're within about a 5-hour drive from Las Vegas, which includes Los Angeles, San Diego, and Phoenix, and have a big group you can cram into your car, this would be the most economical option.
-You also have the added benefit of bringing your own provisions with you to Las Vegas, saving you money on the overpriced liquor stores near the Strip.
-The downside of driving is that it does take more effort to drive rather than to fly, and the threat of traffic always looms over your trip home.
+You have two choices: fly or drive.
+The closest Amtrak station is in Kingman, Arizona, and you'll have to take an additional 3 hour and 20 minute bus ride from the train to finally make it into Vegas.
+If you're within about a 5-hour drive from Las Vegas (think Los Angeles, San Diego, or Phoenix) and you have a big group you can cram into your car, driving is the most economical option.
+If you drive, you can bring your own provisions which will save you big time on overpriced liquor that's sold at stores near the strip.
+Of course, driving takes a lot more effort than flying, and the threat of traffic always looms over your trip home.

 For flights, I recommend a few options.
 Southwest Vacations often has great deals on Las Vegas (like our current deal featuring the Aria Resort), and those include flight and hotels.
 JetBlue Getaways are a similar story, especially when JetBlue is running a fare sale.
-Flights from West Coast cities to Las Vegas are the most frequently discounted, that I've seen.
+Flights from West Coast cities to Las Vegas are the once that get discounted most frequently.
 If you'd rather book just a flight, Southwest and JetBlue are still great options, especially if you can catch them on a sale day, which happens several times a year.
+Finally, Spirit and Frontier, both ultra-low budget carriers (think paid carry-on and no free drinks), both fly frequently to Las Vegas, and often for less than $50 round-trip.

-If budget airlines aren't your thing, you can fly over 30 other airlines to Las Vegas direct.
+If budget airlines aren't your thing, you can fly over 30 other airlines direct to Las Vegas.
 If you have some miles to redeem, Delta, United, and American fly direct to Las Vegas from their major hubs.
 Most domestic carriers require 25,000 miles for a domestic award ticket, so 50,000 miles will get a couple to Las Vegas for a romantic weekend away.
-United currently offers 50,000 miles with its Chase United MileagePlus Explorer card, which could get you all the miles required quickly.
+United currently offers 50,000 miles as a signup bonus with its Chase United MileagePlus Explorer card, which could get you all the miles required quickly.

-All domestic airports with service to Las Vegas
+All these domestic airports offer service to Las Vegas

 Distance-based Awards Chart

 There are two major websites in this category: Hotwire and Priceline.
-They each operate a bit differently from each other, but the principles are the same: pay less for a hotel's excess capacity in exchange for not knowing what the name of the hotel is when you book.
+They each operate a bit differently, but the principles are the same: pay less for a hotel's excess capacity in exchange for not knowing what the name of the hotel is when you book.
 You'll still get a hotel in the area of town that you want, but you may not have the choice of view or bed selection that you wanted.

 Now, this may freak many of you out.
 Why would you ever leave that to chance, especially on vacation?
 Well, there are tools available for you out there that lets you see exactly what hotel you're bidding on.
 BetterBidding.com is an online forum that people like us can post what hotel we received when we bought on Hotwire or Priceline.
 You can search by city, and then look through the forum for hotels that match your potential hotel's attributes.
 I've used this tool with supreme accuracy in Las Vegas, since many of the Strip hotels are easy to guess.

-For example, you're able to choose between North Strip, Mid-Strip, and South Strip hotels in your search on Hotwire.
-Since room rates are usually very low to begin with, I like to choose a 5-star hotel when I travel to Vegas.
+For example, you're able to choose between North Strip, Mid-Strip, and South Strip hotels in your search on Hotwire, and as room rates are usually very low to begin with, I like to choose a 5-star hotel when I travel to Vegas.
 When looking at some of the attributes of your particular hotel, pay close attention.
-Do you see mention of a casino?
-If not, there aren't many hotels that don't have one in Las Vegas.
-Exceptions include the Vdara (next to the Aria) and the Trump (technically off-strip, but a short walk through the Fashion Show Mall to the Wynn).
-Little tricks like this you can pick up on at BetterBidding, so if this is an option you're thinking about for your Vegas trip, check them out.
+If there's no casino mentioned, it's easy to narrow down, because there aren't many hotels in Vegas without one.
+You're probably booking at the Vdara (next to the Aria) or the Trump (technically off-strip, but a short walk through the Fashion Show Mall to the Wynn).
+You can pick up on more tricks like that at BetterBidding, so if this is an option you're thinking about for your Vegas trip, check them out.

 It used to be that the only free room you got in Vegas was through the casino, usually because you just threw down the title of your home on red.
-Not any longer.
-"Comps" as they are called are few and far between these days unless you're a heavy gambler, and those systems favor the slot machines, which have worse odds than the gaming tables like blackjack.
+But these days "comps" (as this practice is called) are few and far between unless you're a heavy gambler, and those systems favor the slot machines, which have worse odds than the gaming tables like blackjack.
 We won't be focusing on the points-earning aspect of any of those programs, but we will show you how to get status with them without gambling a dime!

 Furthermore, if you have Platinum Status with Hyatt (which is what you get automatically just for holding the Chase Hyatt Credit Card), you'll receive a room upgrade (with availability) and access to the express hotel check-in and buffet lines (an actual benefit in Vegas, trust me).
 If you're a regular Hyatt customer and have top-tier Diamond status, you'll be granted even more benefits, like guaranteed show and dining reservations, priority taxi line access, and guaranteed hotel reservations.

-Starwood was once a bit more difficult, since they have only three branded hotels in the Las Vegas, and only one near the strip.
+Starwood used to be difficult because they have only three branded hotels in the Las Vegas, and only one near the strip.
 The Westin Las Vegas is located a few blocks off the Strip, but isn't anything special like the mega-hotels close by.
 Plus, at a Category 5 Starwood property, it will cost you between 12,000 and 16,000 points, depending on the season.
 With the reasonable rates available at other hotels on the Strip, I don't see much value in redeeming for this property (though it could offer reasonable rates itself).
 Recently, though, Starwood and Caesars Palace have teamed up to allow reciprocal earning and redeeming in the same vein as Hyatt.
-Properties like Caesars Palace and the Paris hotels are now redeemable with Starpoints.
+Properties like Caesars Palace and the Paris hotels are now redeemable with Starpoints, and soon the W Las Vegas will be re-branding one of the towers of the barely-a-year-old SLS Las Vegas.

-Hilton has one option currently on the Strip: the Tropicana.
-That costs you 35,000 Hilton HHonors points per night to redeem (Hilton points are easier to earn, hence the higher redemption rates).
-Later this year, though, Hilton is launching its Curio Brand, which will include the brand-new SLS Las Vegas (formerly the Sands).
-The Elara (formerly the Planet Hollywood timeshares), is also available, but it is off-strip and often not a great redemption value for Las Vegas.
+Hilton has only one option on the Strip: the Tropicana, which will cost you 35,000 Hilton HHonors points per night to redeem (Hilton points are easier to earn, hence the higher redemption rates).
+The Elara (formerly the Planet Hollywood timeshares), is also available, but it is off-strip and often not a great redemption value for Las Vegas (same goes for the Hilton Vacation Club at the Flamingo).

 Marriott has one of the best hotels on the strip in its portfolio: The Cosmopolitan.
 At 45,000 points a night, it is expensive, but you do have prime Strip location and one of the most popular hotels in the city.